smartcontractkit/x402-cre-price-alerts/book/src/workshop/chapter-2-mental-model.md

 ### Built-in Consensus

-One of CRE's most powerful features is that **every Capabilityexecution automatically includes consensus**.
+One of CRE's most powerful features is that **every Capability execution automatically includes consensus**.
 When your workflow invokes a Capability(like fetching data from an API or reading from a blockchain), multiple independent nodes perform the operation.
 Their results are validated and aggregated through BFT consensus, ensuring a single, verified outcome.

 This means your entire workflow—not just the onchain parts—benefits from the same security and reliability guarantees as blockchain transactions.